Happy2Git/Unlearning_Inference_IAM/README.md

 # Towards Lifecycle Unlearning Commitment Management: Measuring Sample-level Unlearning Completeness

 **This repository contains the official implementation and resources for the paper "Towards Lifecycle Unlearning Commitment Management: Measuring Sample-level Unlearning Completeness," accepted at Usenix Security 2025.
-The ArXiv link will be updated soon.**
+The pre-print version of this paper is available on arXiv at: [https://arxiv.org/abs/2506.06112](https://arxiv.org/abs/2506.06112)**

 ---